LambdaIITH/Dashboard-Old/HOW_TO_CONTRIBUTE.md

       git push myfork relevantBranchName

       ```
-    * Now you have 2 commits in your pull request , and should be rebased into 1 commit.For that ,do :
+    * Now you have 2 commits in your pull request , and should be rebased into 1 commit.For that, do :

       ```
       git rebase -i master